 I’ve been a waitress, a store manager, a tutor, an executive assistant of sorts, a design assistant, and a professional interior designer.

 It’s safe to say that now, I am a writer.
 A painter.
 A horror enthusiast.
 A lunar photographer.
 A plant mom.
 A designer.
 And a chef.

 A picture is worth a thousand words.

 That’s how all of this began.
 It clicked, that in this journey I was destined to be on, I was alone.
 Alone in the understanding that everyone around me saw this “migraine thing” as black and white.
 How could it really be more than a headache.
 I mean just take an Advil, you’ll be fine, right?
-Wrong.

-The black and white photo montage of my blog was born.
+With the advice of my best friend, the black and white photo montage of my blog was born.
 Every day, what if you only saw it in black and white?
 What would be missing from the story you were trying to tell?

 Turns out, a lot was missing.

 My blog has been a lot of things since it’s inception in the late winter months of 2018 – perhaps the best works were born in the earliest of entries.
 My writing has always been a therapeutic outlet, one I needed the most in what I consider “Chapter One” of my blog.
 This period was full of everything I wanted people to know about migraine and my experience.
 The ups and downs, the interaction between the sick and the surrounding society, and the self-realizations that came from various symptoms and events.